Reducing Deployment Downtime

 - maxSurge – Specifies an absolute or percentage value for how many additional replicas can be added during the deployment process.
 The default 0 value means that no additional replicas are added during the rollout process, and instead existing replicas are stopped to avoid using additional cluster resources.

 - maxUnavailable – Specifies an absolute or percentage value for how many replicas can be stopped to be replaced with updated versions during the rollout process.
-The default 50% value means that half of the replicas would be stopped during the update process.
-Lowering this value slows down the rollout process, but ensures that less replicas are stopped during the update process.
+The default 1 value means that at most one replicas would be stopped during the update process.
+Increasing this value speeds up the rollout process, but can cause performance issues.

-Kubernetes can stop an app’s pods if needed to stop a node (to scale down and consolidate apps to run on fewer nodes), or perform a node update (for example, install CVE patches on the host OS).
-You can add a PodDisruptionBudget to an app to ensure that Kubernetes only stops a limited number of an app’s pods, and if necessary waits for replacement pods to become available.
+Kubernetes can stop an app's pods if needed to stop a node (to scale down and consolidate apps to run on fewer nodes), or perform a node update (for example, install CVE patches on the host OS).
+Starting from Mendix Operator version 2.24.0, you can specify parameters for a PodDisruptionBudget of an app to ensure that Kubernetes only stops a limited number of an app's pods, and if necessary waits for replacement pods to become available.

 metadata: